Installation

 Cubic Bezier Easing in Kinex

 Kinex supports custom easing functions using cubic Bezier curves, which allow for more complex and smooth animations.
 A cubic Bezier curve is defined by four control points that shape the curve's acceleration and deceleration over time.
+By specifying these points, you can create custom easing effects like ease-in, ease-out, or a combination of both.

 Example:

-Kinex.to(document.querySelector('#box'), 1000, { left: "200px" }, {
+kinex.to(document.querySelector('#box').style, { left: "200px" }, {

-easing: [0.42, 0, 0.58, 1] // Custom cubic Bezier easing
+easing: [0.42, 0, 0.58, 1]

 });